riyadfebrian/riyadfebrian/README.md

 ### Hello :) I'm Riyad Febrian a.k.a レイ (Rey) 👋

 ## I'm an Ex-Developer move to AI!

 - 🔭 I’m currently focussing my work on a Machine Learning and Deep Learning !
-- 🌱 I’m still learning to master Mathematics behind Machine Learning 🤣
+- 🌱 AI's Getting Wild and probably it will replace us 🤣
-- 🥅 2021 Goals: Finishing my Reinforcement Learning Projects
+- 🥅 2024 Goals: Building High Performance Apps with Automation and AI Feature
 - ⚡ Fun fact: I love to code with a cat

 ### Connect with me: